ONSgeo/geospatial-training/_docs/make_a_good_map.md

  <a href="https://colorbrewer2.org/#type=sequential&scheme=BuGn&n=3" target="_blank">ColorBrewer</a> is a web which allows you to choose a number of aesthetically pleasing palettes based on a number of criteria including the order of the data (sequential, diverging etc.), print or copy friendly, and colour-blind friendliness.
 Browsing through these palettes and selecting different criteria, you can see how different each palette is.
 Most of the palettes offer distinct and easily identifiable schemes which offer an unambiguous scale.

 Accessibility is very important when making any visualisation.
 In maps this means choosing colour-blind friendly palettes and clearly legible and easy to comprehend text.
 The maps below demonstrate how coour blindness can make it  difficult to differentiate between different parts of a colour scale.
 The first map is how someone with normal colour vision would see the map.
 This red-green scale is particularly infamous for being inaccessible.
-Instead, the blue-red scale is clearly differentiated across the most common forms of colour-blindness.
+Instead, the blue-red scale is clearly differentiated across the most common form of colour-blindness.

-#### Fills, Textures, Strokes
+### Fills, textures, and strokes

+As a general rule, the fills for polygons should be solid colours.
+Texture or pattern fills often add unnecessary visual complexity to maps.
+In cases where a fill could be used to display physical features, like grassland with grass symbols, a colour or a basemap already showing that would suffice.

+The 'strokes', outlines of polygons and points or line features, should be thin enough to not cover other features while still being clearly visible.
+With line features, stroke weidth is a useful way to denote a hierarchy of features or differentiate between them as colour is not always obvious at some stroke widths.

 ---